Terengganu: Indian

 Indians in Terengganu are mostly Tamils and the majority are adherents of Hinduism, although a minority follow Islam.
 Like their Chinese counterparts, the Indian community in Terengganu are highly assimilated, with many fluent in Terengganu Malay along with Tamil, Standard Malay and English.
 There is one major Hindu temple in Kuala Terengganu.
 Most Indians in Terengganu live in urban areas like Kuala Terengganu.
-A very small number of Malayalee community exist in Terengganu.

 Siamese

 The Siamese in Terengganu maintain a small but well-organised community.
 They can be found in Besut and few in Setiu and Kuala Terengganu.
 Physically, there is little difference between Malays and Siamese other than their name and religion.
 Their native language is Southern Thai language but most speak Kelantanese as large numbers of them live in Besut.
-One of the most well known Terengganuan Siamese is Siri Neng Buah, currently the president of the Malaysian Siamese Association.

 Orang Asli

 The Orang Aslis are the indigenous peoples of Peninsular Malaysia.
 In Terengganu they can be found mostly in Hulu Terengganu and Besut districts.
-There are two Orang Asli ethnic groups in Terengganu, the Semaq Beris lives near Lake Kenyir or other parts of the district, they belong to Senoi group.
+There are two Orang Asli ethnic groups in Terengganu, the Semaq Beris live near Lake Kenyir or other parts of the district.
+They belong to Senoi group.
 Besides the Semaq Beris, there are also Batek people, a Semang ethnic group mostly found in interior parts of Terengganu, especially in Taman Negara area or in other parts of Terengganu.
-Both Semaq Beris and Bateks still maintain their semi-nomadic lifestyle although some now lives in permanent homes.
+Both Semaq Beris and Bateks still maintain their semi-nomadic lifestyle, although some now live in permanent homes.
 Both are also speakers of Austroasiatic languages.

 Languages

 The people of Terengganu generally speak Coastal Terengganu Malay, which is distinct from standard Malay and Kelantan-Pattani Malay, except for those in Besut district, Perhentian Islands and some parts of Setiu where Kelantanese are more dominant.
 Those that live in Hulu Terengganu had their own distinct variant but closely related to Coastal Terengganu Malay.
-Chinese Terengganuans are predominantly Hokkein and thus mostly speak Hokkien as their first language, although a number of Mandarin speakers are increasing.
+Chinese Terengganuans are predominantly Hoklo people and thus mostly speak Hokkien as their first language, although a number of Mandarin speakers are increasing.
 Indians in Terengganu mostly speak Malaysian Tamil.
 There is also an Orang Asli languages such as Batek and Semaq Beri, spoken in inland parts of Terengganu and is part of the Austroasiatic language family.
+There is also a small number of Cham language speakers spoken by a small community of Cham people in Dungun.

 Religion

-According to the 2010 Census, the population of Terengganu is 96.9% Muslim, 2.5% Buddhist, 0.2% Hindu, 0.2% Christian, and 0.2% follower of Chinese folk religions or unknown affiliation.
+According to the 2020 Census, the population of Terengganu is 97.3% Muslim, 2% Buddhist, 0.2% Hindu, 0.2% Christian, and 0.04% follower of Chinese folk religions or unknown affiliation.

 Statistics from the 2010 Census indicate that 91.4% of the Chinese population are identified as Buddhists, with significant minorities of adherents identifying as Christians (4.7%), Chinese folk religions (1.6%) and Muslims (1.4%).
 The majority of the Indian population are Hindus (69.8%), with a significant minorities of numbers identifying as Muslims (18.1%), Christians (5.3%) and Buddhists (4.9%).
 The non-Malay bumiputera community are predominantly Muslims (56.8%), with significant minorities identifying as Christians (33.2%) and Buddhists (5.6%).
 All Malays are Muslims.